Curriculum Vitae

 · Indiana’s undergraduate finance program was consistently ranked in the top 10 in the US (and usually in the top five) by US World and News Report.
 The MBA program was consistently ranked at about #20 in the US.
 There are approximately 750 MBA-granting schools in the US.

-· My teaching was ranked 5th out of 362, 5th out of 381, and 9th out of 326 for 1997, 1998 and 1999, respectively at the Kelley School of Business at Indiana University (undergraduate ratings, based on average of 8 evaluation questions—further details available upon request).
+· My teaching was ranked 5th out of 362, 5th out of 381, and 9th out of 326 for 1997, 1998 and 1999, respectively at the Kelley School of Business at Indiana University (undergraduate ratings, based on average of 8 evaluation questions).

 · MIT, Sloan School, Cambridge, MA, USA, Teaching Assistant in Finance, 1992–June 1996.
 Proseminar in Financial Engineering, Proseminar in Financial Management, Harvard Case Course in Financial Management, Empirical Methods in Finance, Investments, International Financial Management.